-Statistically speaking, those spending in excess of 35% of their total household income on housing costs may be facing affordability difficulties.
-The U.S. Department of Housing and Urban Development (HUD) recommends that rental-housing costs not exceed 30% of the monthly income.
-HUD also indicates that mortgage lenders are more willing to make loans if the scheduled mortgage payment is less than 29% of the monthly household income.
-The percentage of households in the Town of Hull that pay more than 35% of their income on housing costs is higher than that of the County and State among owner-occupied households.
+Statistically speaking, those spending in excess of 35 percent of their total household income on housing costs may be facing affordability difficulties.
+The U.S. Department of Housing and

+Urban Development (HUD) recommends that rental-housing costs not exceed 30 percent of the monthly income.
+HUD also indicates that mortgage lenders are more willing to make loans if the scheduled mortgage payment is less than 29 percent of the monthly household income.
+The percentage of households in the Town of Brighton that pay more than 35 percent of their household income on housing costs is higher than that of the County and State.
+The Town has a small number of rental housing units, and data shows that only a small percentage of rental households are spending over 35 percent of their monthly income on housing costs.

-Additionally, the following table shows that select Town median owner-occupied costs, both with and without a mortgage, are less than median figures for Marathon County.
+Additionally, the following table shows that select Town median owner-occupied costs, both with and without a mortgage, are similar to median figures for Marathon County.
+The same holds true for select renter costs.
 Technical documentation from the Census states that contract rent is the monthly rent agreed to or contracted for, regardless of any furnishings, utilities, fees, meals, or services that may be included.
 For vacant units, it is the monthly rent asked for the rental unit at the time of enumeration.
 Gross rent is the contract rent plus the estimated average monthly cost of utilities (electricity, gas, water and sewer) and fuels (oil, coal, kerosene, wood, etc.) if these are paid by or for the renter.
 (U.S. Census STF 3 Technical Documentation Guide)